 How to Buy Wood for stoves

-Clearview stoves have set their own standards and provide excellent quality firewood but can be expensive when delivery costs are applied the further you live from the company.
+Clearview stoves have set their own standards and provide excellent quality firewood but delivery costs can be expensive depending on how far you live from the company’s operation.
 For more information and an up to date price list contact Clearview on 01588650123 or email at email@example.com

 Tips on buying firewood

-When buying wood you are completely within your right to know what you are buying.
-It may be a difficult conversation to have but it something that needs to take place if you want to get the best deal for you.
-It is always best to shop around to get a feel for the market.
+When buying wood you are entitled to know what you are buying, but it may be difficult to get all the information you need and it’s advisable to shop around to get a feel for the market and the best deal

-Always try to buy the firewood by volume – buying by weight is not advisable if you do not know the moisture content of the logs.
+Always buy firewood by volume – buying by weight is not advisable if you do not know the moisture content of the logs.

 Also, try to buy in cubic metres – when a supplier says they sell by the ‘load’, ‘trailer’ or ‘bag’ then ask what size it is – it takes just a few seconds to measure up.

 Beware: builders bags, sand bags, trailers etc vary enormously.
 If the supplier doesn’t know the size and is not prepared to measure up – find another supplier.
 At the end of the day you wouldn’t purchase unquantifiable amounts of other heating fuels.

 The most important thing is how dry is the wood.
 This is the crucial aspect of getting the best efficiency out of your stove.
 You may wish to buy in wood freshly felled then season yourself.
 This way you can be assured of the method of storage and how long it has been stored.
 However, this is not always possible.